Stamp Duty Calculator

 Commercial SDLT Rates

-Non-residential property benefits from lower rates and no additional property surcharge:
+Non-residential property benefits from lower rates and no additional property surcharge.
+Calculate your liability using our commercial calculator:

 BandCommercial RateResidential (for comparison)